ucsc/site-specialevents/source/_events/kraw-lecture/2020/index.md

 description: "Our COVD-19 response series continues, this time with a look at hardware solutions.
 Healthcare professionals need to be able to get diagnoses quickly, rather than sending samples offsite to be processed and waiting for the results."

 #### Date of the event
-date: "2020-08-27"
+date: "2020-09-24"

 #### billboard
 billboard:
-  homepage-title: 'Hunting for infection, one molecule at a time'
+  homepage-title: 'COVID-19—Tracing the Evolution of the Virus Genome'
   image: "/events/kraw-lecture/2020/images/banner.jpg"
   subtitle: Kraw Lecture Series
-  day:
+  day: Thursday
-  month: TBD
+  month: September
-  date:
+  date: 24
   year: 2020
   starttime: 5:30 p.m.
   endtime: